Part of the ‘Say Do Show’ Series - A compliance mantra for providers and regulators alike!

 Join Ian Whitehouse for the first in a series of sessions focused on the principles of “Say Do Show”.
 These sessions are case studies that are based upon recent RTO and CRICOS provider regulatory experiences (remediation, reconsideration and AAT) and some of the learnings from those experiences.

-Session One is: Thinking about training and assessment strategies differently … the new normal with a focus on integrated systematic practice and self-assurance approaches.
+This session is: Thinking about training and assessment strategies differently … the new normal with a focus on integrated systematic practice and self-assurance approaches.

 Outcomes from the session include: